 In conclusion, the first season of Attack On Titan was good, but with its execution, it's not worth the hype.
 With that said, it's not hard to see why this series is popular.
 The anime has a simple narrative structure that makes it accessible to almost anyone, whether they're an anime fan or not.

-Another aspect to its popularity is how different it felt from popular shonen series that have preceded it.
+Another aspect of its popularity is how different it felt from popular shonen series that have preceded it.
 As crazy as it seems, there are some strong similarities.
-Eren turns into the very thing he hates in order to save humanity, like Ichigo did in Bleach.
+Eren turns into the very thing he hates in order to save humanity, as Ichigo did in Bleach.
 He is overly optimistic like Naruto, Luffy, Goku, and Gon.
 The mindset of having faith in your comrades is familiar in Dragon Ball, One Piece, and Fairy Tail.
 The characters here are also fairly one-dimensional like in most shonen series.

-But the series has its dark tone, death count, and intense, yet low key, action.
+But the series has its dark tone, death count, and intense, yet low-key, action.
 Aside from Eren's titan form, the action consists of humans swinging about and trying to attack a weak spot on a mindless giant.
-Admittedly, this gets repetitive, but it works because we have regular humans fighting an adversary in a way that is very different from the super powered, high-octane fights that shonen anime is known for.
+Admittedly, this gets repetitive, but it works because we have regular humans fighting an adversary in a way that is very different from the super-powered, high-octane fights that shonen anime is known for.

 I feel this show is an example of how marketing tends to have a greater bearing on popularity than quality.
 But I expect this from shonens at this point.
-Attack on Titan rounds out to being average at best, which is bad given the hype.
+Attack on Titan rounds out to be average at best, which is bad given the hype.
 But thankfully, the action, setting, and cast save this series from being terrible.